freeCodeCamp/guide/src/pages/articles/javascript/use-the-javascript-console/index.md

 ---
-title: Use the javaScript Console
+title: Use the JavaScript Console
 ---
 Both Chrome and Firefox have excellent JavaScript consoles, also known as DevTools, for debugging your JavaScript.